 When I'm not at Good Shepherd, I am: Probably socializing.
 I should be studying, doing work, or running at the gym, but you will likely find me chatting with my girlfriend, Sammie, or at the nearest Target.
 Also, I am probably watching or talking about “The Good Place,” check it out on NBC.

-Colleen Fischer, Co-Director, GSL Preschool
+Colleen Fischer, Co-Director, GSLC Preschool

 My job at Good Shepherd is: I am the weekday preschool's Educational Program Director.
 I put together the school's curriculum based on the state's early childhood learning goals, train teachers, and lead our music and chapel classes.